€20m funding approved to conserve 'vitally important' blanket bogs in Ireland

 Over €20m in funding will help conserve Ireland's "vitally important" blanket bogs.

-That's according to the Minister of State for Heritage and Electoral Reform, Malcolm Noonan, who launched the €20.6million LIFE IP Wild Atlantic Nature project today (Friday May 13).
+That's according to the Minister of State for Heritage and Electoral Reform, Malcolm Noonan, who launched the €20.6million LIFE IP Wild Atlantic Nature project on Friday May 13.

 The project involves 35 sites covering a total of more than 250,000 hectares along the Western seaboard from south Galway to north Donegal.